suculent/thinx-firmware-esp8266-pio/README.md

 Firmware for automatic device registration and OTA updates.

-Provides example implementations in Arduino C, LUA and Micropython.
+Provides example implementations in Arduino C, Lua and Micropython.

 * This is a work in progress.
 * 100% functionality is not guaranteed for all the time.